 Marcia Otto, PhD

-Assistant Professor, Epidemiology, Human Genetics and Environmental Sciences
+Assistant Professor, Epidemiology, Human Genetics & Environmental Sciences

 Marcia Otto's research interests are on the effects of different aspects of diet on cardiovascular and metabolic health.
 She received her M.S. in Environmental Science from the University of Sao Paulo, Brazil.
 After completing her PhD at the University of Texas Health Science Center at Houston School of Public Health with a focus on micronutrient intakes and their relationships with inflammation and cardiovascular disease, metabolic syndrome and diabetes in a multiethnic population, Dr. Otto received her postdoctoral training in Nutritional and Cardiovascular Epidemiology at Harvard T.C.
 Chan School of Public Health.